-Who We Are, Where We Live is a free community writing program giving voice to people who live and work in the Buckeye/Shaker community.
-Participants have an opportunity to write their stories, learn about their neighborhood, and share with their neighbors.
+Who We Are, Where We Live is a free community writing program giving voice to people who live and work in the Buckeye/Shaker community that concluded in July 2017.
+Participants had an opportunity to write their stories, learn about their neighborhood, and share with their neighbors.
 Selected writings were published in an online anthology and presented at a final reading and celebration.

 Along with writing workshops at Rice Library and East End Neighborhood House, Stone Stories pop-up event at Edwin’s, audio interviews at East End Neighborhood House, and development of the Who We Are, Where We Live: Buckeye-Shaker anthology, there was much else going on throughout spring including:

 o Mark Souther, director of the Center for Public History and Digital Humanities at Cleveland State University, shining a light on the history of the area with a presentation and vintage slides and maps.

 o Program Director Cindy Washabaugh spoke about the program’s origins and how it works.